mqless/mqless.github.io/_docs/index.md

 MQLess implement the actor model on top of AWS Lambda.

-Actor model frameworks like Akka and Microsoft Orleans use a cluster of servers that host the actors.
+Actor model frameworks like Akka and Microsoft Orleans use a cluster of servers to host the actors.

-MQLess is serverless and clusterless, MQLess exploit Lambdas to run the actors.
+MQLess is serverless and clusterless, MQLess exploit Lambdas to host the actors.

-The actor is a combination combination of message handlers, with each is a Lambda function.
+Each actor type is a Lambda function, handling the messages sent to the actor.

-MQLess is invoked with the actor address, and manage a mailbox for each unique address, invoking the Lambda one at a time.
+MQLess manage a mailbox for each actor address, and invoke the Lambda to process messages in the mailbox.